Austin Cindric claims victory in NASCAR Cup series after Ryan Blaney slows on final lap | TSN

 Blaney settled for 24th, coasting around as the last finisher on the lead lap.

-Michael McDowell started on the pole and led the first 40 laps before Bell maneuvered his way inside to take the lead for the first time.
+Cindric’s crew chief, Brian Wilson, said the Penske team coordinated during the week on the decision to keep all three cars out at the start of Stage 3, but they didn’t share strategy on the final pit stop as they were competing for the win.

-Kyle Busch, last year’s winner who struggled with grip in practice and qualifying on Saturday, pitted on lap 19 during an early caution and took the lead following the restart when other leaders pitted after Stage 1 concluded on lap 45.
+“I would have preferred to pit the same lap as him,” Wilson said.
+“They did a great job of disguising that.”

-But Bell quickly carved through the eight cars that hadn’t pitted and reclaimed the lead on the 69th lap.
+Pole sitter Michael McDowell led the first 40 laps before Bell maneuvered his way inside to take the lead for the first time.

 DEFENDING CHAMP CRASHES